joh-fischer/pytorch-vision/README.md

 # Image Classification Models

-Implementation of a few vision models in PyTorch.
+Implementation of a few popular vision models in PyTorch.

 ## Results